The flu basics

 The flu incubation period, or time between exposure to the virus and when symptoms start, is typically two days, but it can range from one to four days.

 How is flu testing done?

 Healthcare providers often diagnose the flu based on symptoms alone.
-In many cases, there's no need to test for the flu since the results won't change the treatment.
-But sometimes healthcare providers do lab testing for the flu.
-This involves your provider swabbing the back of your throat or inside of your nose.
+But sometimes healthcare providers do lab testing for the flu to help rule out other illnesses and guide possible antiviral treatment decisions.
+This usually involves your provider swabbing the back of your throat or inside of your nose.
 They'll run a rapid test on the specimen in their office or send the specimen out to a lab to be analyzed.